Beatin Hearts

-Beatin Hearts was the first 33.3 rpm studio album by the New Zealand music label Flying Nun, and the first album by rock band Builders.
+Beatin Hearts is the debut studio album by New Zealand band Builders.
 It was recorded in August 1982 and released in 1983.
-It contains seventeen songs and lasts for 57 minutes.
 Characteristically for the band, the album caused typographical difficulties for critics writing about the album, as its title contains an ambiguous character.
 The capital "I" of the word "Beatin" contains a cross bar in the centre, so that it doubles as an "E".
 The title may therefore be read (but not spoken) as both "Beatin' Hearts" and "Beaten Hearts".